Novel Planning Workbook: Just Write

 What to do when you’re ready to edit the manuscript?

-Take a step back from the project.
-Then, download this checklist; it’s our guide to self-editing a novel.
+Download this checklist; it’s our guide to self-editing a novel.

-Once you’ve finished writing the first draft, and completed some self-edits to your manuscript, feel free to send us a message.
+Once you’ve finished writing the first draft and completed some self-edits to your manuscript, feel free to send us a message.
 Let’s get your new story evaluated through our editorial assessment services.

 If you are looking for 1:1 collaboration, we offer fiction book coaching services and are always excited to dive into new projects.
 Send us a message!